 For a long time, you have been in denial.
-There are many forms of denial: “It’s no big deal” or “I don’t really have a problem” or “I can handle it” or “I could stop anytime I want” or…
+There are many forms of denial: “It’s no big deal,” or “I don’t really have a problem,” or “I can handle it,” or “I could stop anytime I want,” or…

-What happens is that you don’t see what is now visible to everybody else.
-You have a problem; things are not working out; things are out of control.
+What happens, essentially, is that you don’t see what is now blindingly obvious to everybody else.
+You have a problem.
+Your life is out of control.

 Why have you been in denial?
-Well, you didn’t intend to.
-Denial is a mechanism that is in all of us.
-It is a coping mechanism that allows us to function under very tough circumstances.
+Well, you didn’t invent denial.
+It is a mechanism that is in all of us.
+It is a coping mechanism that allows us to function under extreme circumstances.

 For instance: We are all mortal.
 It is an inescapable truth that we are all eventually going to die.
-It is scary and sad.
-But, if we kept thinking about our death every moment of our existence, and feeling scared and worried about that, what kind of life would we have?
+It is sad and scary.
+But, if we kept thinking about our death every moment of our existence and feeling sad and scared about that, what kind of life would we have?

 A new beginning

 It’s not enough to just say: I believe it will work one day if I just keep trying.
 You need to take action.
 You need to create a setting in which change is possible and sustainable.
 This is why you are following a program instead of just improvising as you go along.

-Step One is about looking squarely at reality.
-If what you’re doing is not working, you acknowledge that.
-When you do, it may very well give you a feeling of emptiness.
-You don’t know what to do, or even whether there is a solution.
-It can be terrifying.
+At the onset of this program, you are looking squarely at reality.
+You acknowledge that what you’re doing is not working.
+When you do, you are left with a feeling of emptiness.
+You don’t know what to do or even whether there is a solution.
+It is terrifying.
 However, it is this emptiness that allows you to make room for new, unexpected ideas.

 Step 1 is a bleak moment in the sense that you are facing the full catastrophe head-on.
 It is also a new beginning, the first step on a journey to change the structures of your life.